javascript-tutorial/id.javascript.info/1-js/02-first-steps/11-logical-operators/5-alert-and-or/task.md

-importance: 5
+nilai penting: 5

 ---

-# The result of OR AND OR
+# Hasil dari OR AND OR

-What will the result be?
+Hasilnya akan jadi apa?

 ```js
 alert( null || 2 && 3 || 4 );